 - Choose axes that do not have too many elements.
 For example, instead of the Age axis, use the Age (Grouped) axis.

 - For rating scales, it is best to use summary axes.
 For example, instead of using the Satisfaction Detail axes, use Overall Satisfaction – NZ (Grouped).

 - Don’t double up.
 You can use the Age or Age (Grouped) axis but not both.

 - Measures are currently not supported.

-- With axes that have too many elements, the data may be spread too thin.
+- The data may be spread too thin with axes with too many elements.
 You should use variables with elements that have a robust sample.

 2. Discover analysis

 There are a couple of ways for you to achieve this:

 On a table view, select the group you are interested in profiling.
 Selecting will enable the Discover option located in the modify menu.